Dreaming about owning a home but feeling like it’s out of reach? It might be more doable than you think.

 David Reischer, real estate specialist at LegalAdvice.com, advises, “A home buyer needs to know the time to walk away from a property when the seller has a property that is overpriced and refuses to negotiate.
 It is not enough to simply fall in love with a property and throw reason out the window.”

-According to Andrew Weinberger, the CEO of Property Club, “Buyer rebates are legal in 40 states, and they're a great way to save on a home.”
+According to Property Club CEO Andrew Weinberger, “Buyer rebates are legal in 40 states, and they’re a great way to save on a home.”

-He notes that you can get up to a 2 percent rebate, depending on the purchase price – enough to cover closing costs, which are typically 2 to 3 percent of the purchase price.
+He notes that you can get up to a 2 percent rebate, depending on the purchase price.
+That’s often enough to cover closing costs, which are typically 2 to 3 percent of the purchase price.

-If you’re handy and capable of doing a lot of work and upgrades on your own, consider getting a fixer upper that is priced below other homes in the area.
-You can even qualify for an FHA 203(k) loan, a type of FHA loan that factors in the costs of rehabilitation into the loan so that you can afford the expenses of fixing up the house.
+If you’re handy and capable of making upgrades on your own, consider getting a fixer upper that is priced below other homes in the area.
+You may even qualify for an FHA 203(k) loan, a type of FHA loan that factors in the costs of rehabilitation into the loan so that you can afford the expenses of fixing up the house.

 The amount dedicated to improvements is capped at $35,000.
 This strategy allows you to negotiate a price on a place that is below market value while you develop a plan to improve it and build equity in it quickly with improvements.

 Many people, especially those with young children, are very focused on buying a property in the right school district.
 This can lead to much higher home prices that might be out of your budget.
-Consider charter schools and magnet programs that allow you to live outside of the district.
+Charter schools and magnet programs, however, allow you to live outside of the district.

 “Looking at charter schools helps you get top-notch schools while living in a more affordable community,” Josh Stech, CEO of Sundae, a real estate marketplace, says.
 “If you don’t need to send your kids to public schools, on the other hand, your cost per square foot will go way down outside of top-rated school districts.
 Focus there.”

-If you have family members willing to help you out, Justin Syens, a Medallion Club winning realtor, says, “Ask for an inheritance early.”
+If you have family members willing to help you out, Cynthia Sparagna, a California Sotheby’s realtor, says, “Ask for an inheritance early.”

-He notes that the bank will require you to season the money by leaving it in an account for 90 days and that “you will need a gift letter written for you as well.”
+Sparagna notes that the bank will likely require you to season the money by leaving it in an account for 90 days.
+Plus, you may need a “gift letter” stating that the money is not a loan.

 There are investors who don’t want to live in your house but will pay part of the purchase price for a percentage ownership of the home.
 While you’re responsible for the monthly payments and maintenance of the property, the investor waits for the sale date to take their cut.